-Where and when did you teach English abroad?
+Where did you teach English abroad?

 I taught ESL in Seoul, Korea, with my partner for a year.
-I’d taught ESL in France in 2006-2007 through a program organized by the French embassy, and my fellow ESL teachers there suggested Korea as a possible next destination.
+I’d taught ESL in France through a program organized by the French embassy, and my fellow ESL teachers there suggested Korea as a possible next destination.
 I knew from my immersion experience in France that I wanted another chance to live in a foreign culture, but I wanted to take it a step further by choosing a culture where I wouldn’t be able speak or read the language right away.

 How did you conduct your search?
 How did you select your program/country and/or find an employer abroad?

 Getting connected with an ESL position in Korea was surprisingly easy.
 There were a number of big agencies that were recruiting teachers from all around the world.
 Footprints Recruiting is a Canadian agency with a great reputation (I’d heard about them through my ESL teacher friends in France).
 In the end, Footprints was unable to place me in the city itself and the job would’ve required me to live in a teacher residence dorm room.
 I ended up connecting with another smaller agency.
 My partner and I submitted our resumes and reference letters, and within a week they’d found us positions teaching young kiddies at a posh school, Laurus Little School, in the Gangnam area of Seoul.